EU looks to resolve 'very soon' row with Poland over rule of law

 Timmermans also said it was positive that a new compulsory retirement age for judges would be the same for men and women.
 PiS had initially set it at 65 years for men and 60 for women.

 “We need to see deeds, these new ideas being put firmly into law.
-Otherwise no one will believe it,” said one EU diplomat, who also stressed that Timmermans’ boss, Jean-Claude Juncker, was very eager to move on from the row.
+Otherwise no one will believe it,” said one EU diplomat, who also stressed that Timmermans’ boss, Juncker, was very eager to move on from the row.

-Poland’s chief power broker and PiS head, Jaroslaw Kaczynski, recently put the chances of a deal with Brussels at 80 percent and said it would come “soon”.
+After insisting the judicial overhaul would make courts more effective and rid them of a communist legacy, Kaczynski has said Poland was paying a “bitter” price to end the row.

-After Warsaw insisted the judicial overhaul was needed to make courts more effective and rid them of a communist legacy, he said Poland was paying a “bitter” price to end the row.
+He also said he was drawing on lessons from Warsaw’s chief ally in the EU, Hungary’s eurosceptic Prime Minister, Viktor Orban, who has offered some concessions over the years as the EU sounded alarm that he was cracking down on critical media and non-government groups.

-He also said he was drawing on lessons from Warsaw’s chief ally in the EU, the eurosceptic Hungarian Prime Minister Viktor Orban, who has offered some concessions over the years as the EU sounded alarm that he was cracking down on critical media and non-government groups.
+Additional reporting by Pawel Sobczak in Warsaw, writing by Gabriela Baczynska, editing by Matthew Mpoke Bigg, Larry King